baiamansama/thikr_app/client/public/content/itikaf_en.md

-# I’tikaf
+# Itikaf

-**Nurmat, Al-Azhar University student**
+**Nurmat, Al-Azhar University Student**

-_This article is a machine translation of the article originally written in Kyrgyz._
+_This article is a machine translation of a text originally written in the Kyrgyz language_

-## Notes
+## Abbreviations Used

-- **r.a.** - raziyallahu anhu (رَضِيَ اللَّهُ عَنْهُ - May Allah be pleased with him).
+- **r.a.** - radiyallahu anhu (رَضِيَ اللَّهُ عَنْهُ) - May Allah be pleased with him.
 Used when mentioning the Companions.
-- **sallallahu alayhi wa sallam** - May Allah’s peace and blessings be upon him (صَلَّى اللَّهُ عَلَيْهِ وَسَلَّم - May Allah’s peace and blessings be upon him).
-Used when mentioning the Prophet.
+- **sallallahu alayhi wa sallam** (صَلَّى اللَّهُ عَلَيْهِ وَسَلَّم) - Peace and blessings of Allah be upon him.
+Used when mentioning our Prophet.

-## Concept and Types
+## Meaning and Concept of Itikaf

-I’tikaf (al-i’tikaf - الِاعْتِكَافُ) - its literal meaning is "seclusion" or "staying in one place."
-In Sharia terminology: staying in the mosque for a specific period for the purpose of worship.
-The ruling of I’tikaf is a confirmed Sunnah (Sunnah Muakkada - سُنَّةٌ مُؤَكَّدَةٌ).
+**Itikaf** (الِاعْتِكَافُ) - linguistically means "seclusion" or "staying in one place."
+In Sharia terminology, it refers to staying in a mosque for a specific period with the intention of worshiping Allah.
+The ruling of Itikaf is **emphasized Sunnah** (سُنَّةٌ مُؤَكَّدَةٌ), based on the practice of the Prophet _sallallahu alayhi wa sallam_ who performed Itikaf during the last ten days of Ramadan.

+## Types of Itikaf

-I’tikaf is divided into three types:
+Itikaf is divided into three types:

-### 1. Wajib (Mandatory I’tikaf)
+### 1. Obligatory Itikaf (وَاجِبٌ)

-This is I’tikaf that is made obligatory by a personal vow or promise.
-For example: "If I memorize the Quran in three months, I will perform I’tikaf for 10 days."
-The reason this I’tikaf becomes obligatory is due to a person obligating themselves.
-Fundamentally, there is no I’tikaf that is inherently obligatory from the start.
+This is Itikaf that a person obligates themselves to perform through a vow.
+For example: "If I memorize the Quran in three months, I will perform Itikaf for 10 days."
+Its obligation arises from self-commitment, as Itikaf is not inherently obligatory.

-- **Conditions**: In this type, fasting is a requirement (Shart - شَرْطٌ).
+- **Conditions**: Fasting is mandatory (شَرْطٌ).
-- **Duration**: The minimum time is 1 day and 1 night.
+- **Duration**: Minimum of one day and one night.
-- **Evidence**: Derived from the Prophet’s sallallahu alayhi wa sallam saying: "There is no I’tikaf without fasting" (لَا اعْتِكَافَ إِلَّا بِالصَّوْمِ).
+- **Evidence**: The Prophet _sallallahu alayhi wa sallam_ said: _"There is no Itikaf without fasting"_ (لَا اعْتِكَافَ إِلَّا بِالصَّوْمِ).

-### 2. Sunnah Muakkada (Confirmed Sunnah)
+### 2. Emphasized Sunnah Itikaf (سُنَّةٌ مُؤَكَّدَةٌ)

-This is spending the last 10 days of Ramadan in the mosque with worship.
-In this type, fasting is also required (Shart - شَرْطٌ), based on the above evidence.
+This is Itikaf performed in the last 10 days of Ramadan in a mosque with worship.
+The Prophet _sallallahu alayhi wa sallam_ consistently practiced this.
+Fasting is required as it coincides with Ramadan.

+- **Conditions**: Fasting is mandatory (شَرْطٌ).
+- **Duration**: The last 10 days and nights of Ramadan.

-### 3. Mustahab (Recommended Act)
+### 3. Recommended Itikaf (مُسْتَحَبٌّ)

-This is entering I’tikaf on any day.
-If someone enters the mosque for just 1 minute, intends that time as I’tikaf, it is considered I’tikaf.
-In this type, according to the "Zahir ar-Riwaya" (ظَاهِرُ الرِّوَايَةِ - clear narration) narration, fasting is not required (Makruh - مَكْرُوهٌ - disliked).
+This is Itikaf performed at any time in a mosque.
+The shortest duration is sitting with the intention of Itikaf, even for a minute.
+According to "Zahir ar-Riwaya" (ظَاهِرُ الرِّوَايَةِ), fasting is not required, but Itikaf without fasting is disliked (مَكْرُوهٌ).

+- **Conditions**: Fasting is not mandatory.
+- **Duration**: Not restricted, can be performed anytime.

+## Itikaf for Women

+Women perform Itikaf at home in a designated prayer space.
+This could be a room in the house, and it must be intended as a mosque during Itikaf.

+## Conditions and Details of Itikaf

+- **Fasting**: Mandatory for obligatory and emphasized Sunnah Itikaf.
+Optional for recommended Itikaf, though preferred if added.
+- **Duration**:
+  - Obligatory: Minimum one day and night.
+  - Emphasized Sunnah: Last 10 days of Ramadan.
+  - Recommended: Unrestricted.
+- **Place**:
+  - Men: In a mosque.
+  - Women: In a prayer space at home.
+- **Intention**: Intention is required upon entering Itikaf.
+If a person intends several days, nights are automatically included even if not specified.

+## What Invalidates Itikaf

+Actions that invalidate Itikaf include:

+- **Intimacy**: If a man or woman engages in intimacy, kisses, or touches their spouse, Itikaf is invalidated, whether day or night, intentionally or forgetfully.
+- **Leaving Without Reason**: A man leaving the mosque or a woman leaving her Itikaf space without a Sharia-approved reason invalidates Itikaf.
+- **Unpermitted Movement**: Leaving for reasons other than Sharia necessities voids Itikaf.

+## Permitted Actions

+- **Leaving for Necessities**: Allowed in the following cases:
+  - Friday prayer (without excessive movement).
+  - Eid prayers.
+  - Ablution or bathing.
+- **Trade**: Buying or selling without leaving the mosque does not invalidate Itikaf.
+- **Speech**: Speaking good words is required during Itikaf.
+Complete silence is disliked (مَكْرُوهٌ).

+## Historical Narration

+The Prophet _sallallahu alayhi wa sallam_ performed Itikaf in the last 10 days of Ramadan.
+The Companions _r.a._ continued this practice.
+The purpose of Itikaf is to seclude oneself from worldly affairs, draw closer to Allah, and achieve spiritual purification.

+## Sources Used

+- **Mukhtasar al-Quduri**
+- **Majma‘ al-Anhur fi Sharh Multaqa al-Abhur**
+- **At-Tuhfa**
+- **Al-Hidaya**

+_And Allah knows best (وَاللَّهُ أَعْلَمُ بِالصَّوَابِ)._